aumputthipong/aumputthipong/README.md

 ### Featured Projects

-**AI Computer Vision Microservices (Senior Project)** | *TypeScript, React, NestJS, PostgreSQL, Tailwind CSS*
+**Web Application to Support Image Analysis with AI Computer vision in a Microservice Model** | *TypeScript, React, NestJS, PostgreSQL, Tailwind CSS*
-* Designed system and developed a web application providing non-technical users easy access to AI vision services.
+* Designed and developed a web application for AI computer vision image and video analysis, deployed for the Faculty of Information Technology and used by medical instructors and students at Siriraj Hospital.
-* Integrated AI models as microservices for object detection, segmentation, regression, and classification on images and videos.
+* Integrated existing AI vision models as microservices for web-based image and video analysis, supporting object detection, segmentation, and classification.
+* Designed a user-friendly UI to support non-technical users, to easily access AI computer vision.

 **Project Management System Web Application** | *Next.js, Go, PostgreSQL, WebSockets*
 * Developed a collaborative project management web application featuring a real-time Kanban board.